diez/www.diez.org/docs/getting-started/swift.md

 Save your changes to see the background color update in real time!
 Feel free to experiment with changing other values to see Diez in action.

-Note that if you make any changes to the structure of your design token components (e.g. you add/remove a property to any component) you will need to regenerate the SDK (`yarn start ios`), clean your Xcode project (`⌘ + shift + K`), and then build/run (`⌘ + r`).
+Note that if you make any changes to the structure of your design tokens (e.g. you add/remove a property to any collection) you will need to regenerate the SDK (`yarn start ios`), clean your Xcode project (`⌘ + shift + K`), and then build/run (`⌘ + r`).

-Please see [The Basics guide](/getting-started/the-basics) for more information on how to compose and edit your design token components.
+Please see [The Basics guide](/getting-started/the-basics) for more information on how to compose and edit your design tokens.